-Ahi tuna is best served when the center is pink and raw.
+Serve ahi tuna when the center is pink and raw.
 Be sure to purchase sushi grade ahi so that you know for sure that it’s made for eating raw.
-You can cook your ahi to medium or well done if you prefer, but the fish tends to dry out when overcooked.
+You can cook your ahi to medium or well done if you prefer.
+Be careful, the fish tends to dry out when overcooked.

 When it comes to convenient family dinners, this ahi tuna salad is at the top of my list.
 The combination of fresh tuna, crunchy veggies and zesty dressing just can’t be beat!

 - Ramen Noodle Salad